fringefilmsoz/SIP/SD-card-life.md

 Another good strategy is to attach an add-on storage device such as a flash drive to the Pi and use that to hold frequently updated files.

-See Use a flash drive with SIP for details on how to use s flash drive to hold SIP's configuration and log files.
+See [Use a flash drive with SIP](\flashdrive) details on how to use s flash drive to hold SIP's configuration and log files.